aiunderstand/tinytapeout_asyncbinterconvcomp/README.md

-Click to watch a small simulation of the chip or play with it here: https://wokwi.com/projects/341277789473735250 [![Watch the video](https://i.imgur.com/AZduZRk.png)](https://youtu.be/gjoFz0gdG38)
+Click on the image to watch a small simulation of the chip on youtube or play with it here: https://wokwi.com/projects/341277789473735250
+[![Watch the video](https://i.imgur.com/AZduZRk.png)](https://youtu.be/gjoFz0gdG38)